zoffixznet/method-sort/README.md

 # method-sort
 Analize a repo and show any files that do not have methods sorted alphabetically in the source code

+Assumes methods start at the start of a line with 'sub ... {'